-1.1 This report sets out a review of the political balance of the Council to ensure places on Committees and Working Parties are allocated in accordance with the relevant statutory and Constitutional requirements.
-The report is presented following notification that Councillors Maddison wishes to be known as a member of the Independent Group.
+1.1.
+This report sets out a review of the political balance of the Council to ensure places on Committees and Council appointed Working Parties are allocated in accordance with the relevant statutory and Constitutional requirements.
+The report is presented following notification that Councillor Hutchings wishes to be known as an Independent Councillor.